 In September 2019, the Company used approximately \$109.6 million of the net proceeds from the issuance of the 2024 Notes to repurchase \$82.5 million aggregate principal of the 2020 Notes in privately negotiated transactions.
 The repurchase of the 2020 Notes was accounted for as a debt extinguishment, and the consideration transferred was allocated between the equity and liability components by determining the fair value of the conversion option immediately prior to the debt extinguishment and allocating that portion of the repurchase price to additional paid-in capital for \$27.1 million, with the residual repurchase price allocated to the liability component, respectively.
-The partial repurchase of the 2020 Notes resulted in the recognition of a \$5.7 million loss on debt extinguishment for the year ended December 31, 2019.
+The partial repurchase of the 2020 Notes resulted in the recognition of a \$5.7 million loss on debt extinguishment in the three and nine months ended September 27, 2019.

 In June 2020, the Company exchanged \$37.7 million in aggregate principal amount of the 2020 Notes for \$37.7 million in aggregate principal amount of its 2022 Notes.
-Following the exchange, there is a total of \$8.1 million aggregate principal amount of the 2020 Notes remaining outstanding.
+Following the exchange, there was a total of \$8.1 million aggregate principal amount of the 2020 Notes remaining outstanding.
 The exchange of the 2020 Notes was accounted for as a debt extinguishment.
 The fair value of the consideration transferred in the form of the 2022 Notes of \$44.4 million was allocated between the equity and liability components of the 2020 Notes by determining the fair value of the liability component immediately prior to the extinguishment, which was \$37.4 million.
 The remaining amount of \$7.0 million was allocated to additional paid-in capital.
-The exchange of the 2020 Notes resulted in the recognition of a \$0.8 million loss on debt extinguishment for the three and six months ended June 26, 2020 which is recorded in "loss on debt extinguishment" in the Condensed Consolidated Statement of Operations.
+The exchange of the 2020 Notes resulted in the recognition of a \$0.8 million loss on debt extinguishment for nine months ended September 25, 2020 which is recorded in "loss on debt extinguishment" in the Condensed Consolidated Statement of Operations.